theodi/big-data-publishing/guide/big-data-publishing.md

 We illustrate different ways of publishing data on the web with three current examples:

 1. The first one, [1,000 Genomes](http://www.1000genomes.org/data#DataAccess), is an extreme case in terms of size.
-XXXX FTP 300 TB +
+With 260 terabytes, and growing, it is one of the largest distributed data projects ever undertaken in biology.
-2. The [Tiny Images Dataset](http://horatio.cs.nyu.edu/mit/tiny/data/index.html), despite its size of hundreds of gigabytes, provides a simple download link, which is familiar to virtually all web users.
+2. The [Tiny Images Dataset](http://horatio.cs.nyu.edu/mit/tiny/data/index.html), despite its size of hundreds of gigabytes, provides a simple download link, which is familiar to most web users.
-3. The third example, [Biotorrent](http://www.biotorrents.net/), employs a more obscure, distributed publication and uses the BitTorrent protocol.
+3. The third example, [BioTorrents](http://www.biotorrents.net/), employs a more unconventional, distributed publication form and uses the BitTorrent protocol.

 ### 1,000 Genomes
+#### Description

+The 1,000 Genome project provides a resource on human genetic variation by sequencing the genomes of a large number of people.
+Details of the project are published in an [article in Nature Methods](The 1000 Genomes Project: data management and community access): "In March 2012 the still-growing project resources include more than 260 terabytes of data in more than 250,000 publicly accessible files."
+The Wellcome Trust alone supports the project with an amount above £5 million.

+Distributing the data poses several technical challenges:

+###### 1. Discovering parts of the data
+Some people do not want to or cannot download all of the data.
+We describe the main method for publication in the next section.
+The 1,000 Genomes project also provides key components of the data via Amazon Web Services as an alternative distribution channel.

+The authors notice that most users are more interested specific regions of the genome rather than the entire data set.
+Consequently, the files are distributed in directories named for the sequence.
+The complexity of the data, however, may make it extremely difficult to find the relevant parts.
+The publishers provide among other tools a **directory file**, a **FTP search tool** and a **data browser** to assist users in searching the data.

+###### 2. Downloading the whole data

+Some \[UA: all?]
+TCP based protocols such as FTP do not scale well.
+The 1,000 Genomes project relies on a service from [Aspera](http://asperasoft.com/): Their UDP-based method achieves data transfer rates which in typical usage are 20-30 times faster than FTP.
+Aspera's [fasp&trade;](http://asperasoft.com/technology/transport/fasp/) is a commercial product, but is, according to one technical team member, used with great success.

+At least two mirror download sites provide access simultaneously and efficiently increase the overall download capacity.

+#### In conclusion
+The 1,000 Genome project tackles the technical challenges by publishing the data in different ways.

+Users can download the whole data set with a fast version of the FTP protocol.
+Parts of the data are available and discoverable via a FTP structure, a FTP search, a data slicer, the 1000 Genomes browser, a public Mysql Instance and a mirror in the Amazon Simple Storage Service (S3).

+Additional support is manifold.
+Announcements are made available via RSS, Twitter and also via an email list.
+The website [1,000 Genomes](http://www.1000genomes.org) hosts all links and information about the data and the project.

 ### Tiny Images Dataset